barrelstrength/sprout-docs/docs/update-guides/email.md

 1. Globally
 2. On an per-email basis

-In Craft 4, Email Types are more advanced so many of the settings for the Email Types created in the migration are using default settings.
+In Craft 4, Email Types are more advanced so, in some cases, settings for the Email Types created in the migration use default settings.
 Also, things like the Email Type name may not end up being too user friendly as they are based on the template path (i.e. "_Custom Templates \_email/path_").
-In the migration, each unique template found creates a new Email Type.
+In the migration, each unique combination of From Name, From Email, and Email Template found creates a new Email Type.

 After the migration, we recommend reviewing all Email Type settings to ensure they match your needs.